Evacuations begin in Bahamas as Category 4 Dorian bears down

 South Carolina Gov. Henry McMaster declared a state of emergency Saturday, mobilizing state resources to prepare for the possibility the storm could still make landfall.
 Trump already declared a state of emergency in Florida and authorized the Federal Emergency Management Agency to coordinate disaster-relief efforts.

-The National Hurricane Center in Miami said the risk of strong winds and rising water will increase along the shores of Georgia and the Carolinas by the middle of next week.
+The National Hurricane Center in Miami said the risk of strong winds and rising water will increase along the shores of Georgia and the Carolinas by midweek.

-The center also stressed that Dorian could still hit Florida.
-But after days of a forecast that put the state in the center of expected landfalls, the storm’s turn northeast is significant.
+The center also stressed that Dorian could still hit Florida, where millions of people have been in the storm’s changing potential path.
+But after days of a forecast that put the state in the center of expected landfalls, the hurricane’s turn northeast is significant.

 Maue, the meteorologist, said that though “the worst effects of a direct landfall are not in the forecast,” ”it’s going to be pretty scary because you’re going to have this gigantic hurricane sitting off the coast of Florida, and it’s not going to move.”

-The storm upended Labor Day weekend plans.
-Major airlines began allowing travelers to change their reservations without fees.
-The big cruise lines began rerouting their ships.
+The storm upended some Labor Day weekend plans: Major airlines allowed travelers to change their reservations without fees, big cruise lines began rerouting their ships and Cumberland Island National Seashore off Georgia’s coast closed to visitors.

-Disney World and Orlando’s other resorts faced a potential risk, but they held off announcing any closings with Dorian days away and its track uncertain.
-Florida authorities also have not ordered immediate mass evacuations.
+Disney World and Orlando’s other resorts could be at risk, but they held off announcing any closings, with Dorian days away and its track uncertain.

+Sherry Atkinson, who manages a hotel on North Carolina’s Outer Banks, said the hurricane wasn’t spoiling holiday vacations for guests.

+“Everybody is just kind of chilly willy.
+They know it’s not going to bother their weekend,” she said.

-Dorian was centered 415 miles (670 kilometers) east of West Palm Beach and was moving northwest at 8 mph (13 kph).
+Dorian was centered 385 miles (625 kilometers) east of West Palm Beach and was moving west at 8 mph (13 kph).

 In the Bahamas, canned food and bottled water disappeared quickly from shelves and people boarded up their homes.